wyc/wycd.net/posts/2017-09-15-cryptocurrencies-raising-seed-money.md

 - **Global contracts for free**, contingent on a global blockchain-based equity solution.
 The contract terms are in code, and logic transcends language barriers.
 Programmatic enforcement does not care about nationality or credit.
-- **Low lock-in and data transferability**.
+- **Low lock-in and easy data transferability**.
 A new offering can come along and immediately import all your data with proper authorization, as the data formats and encrypted blobs will be publicly available.
 It could simply be a matter of importing a root contract key to move a whole corpus to a new service.